Solar-network/python-slp/README.md

 ## Custom deployment

-`python-slp` is configured for `Ark` blockchain on port 5200 and 5100.
-To deploy node and api with a specific `Ark-fork`, copy `ark.json` to `name.json` in package directory where `name` is the name of the targeted blockchain.
-Then edit created json file accordingly and deploy:
+`python-slp` is configured on port 5200 and 5100.
+To deploy node and api with a specific `Ark-fork`, edit `.json` files in package directory according to  the targeted blockchain and deploy:

 ```sh
 python -c "import app;app.deploy(host='127.0.0.1', port=5243, blockchain='name')"